csixteen/chippy/README.md

 CHIP-8 Interpreter written in Rust.

-Most of the code for input (keyboard) and output (audio and display) was shamelessly copied from the examples found in [rust-sdl2](https://github.com/Rust-SDL2/rust-sdl2) repository.

 # Usage

 You'll definitely need to install the [SDL2.0 Development Libraries](https://www.libsdl.org/).
 I'd suggest for you to check [rust-sdl2](https://github.com/Rust-SDL2/rust-sdl2)'s README, since it covers scenarios that may be relevant to you.
 Once you have SDL2 installed, you can simply run: